hp4k1h5/AQLqueryBuilder.js/README.md

 __for up-to-date documentation, run `yarn doc && serve docs/` from the project directory root.__

-AQLqueryBuilder aims to provide cross-collection and cross-language boolean search capabilities to the library's user.
-Currently, this library makes a number of assumptions about the way your data is stored and indexed, but these are hopefully compatible with a wide range of setups.
+AQLqueryBuilder aims to provide cross-collection and cross-language, multi-key boolean search capabilities to the library's user.

-The primary assumption this library makes is that the data you are trying to query against is indexed by an ArangoSearch View, and that all documents index the same exact field.
-This field, passed to the builder as a key on the `query` object passed to e.g. `buildAQL()`, can be indexed by any number of analyzers, and the query will target all supplied collections simultaneously.
-This allows for true multi-language search, provided all analyzers and indexers index the same key as all other documents in the view.
-While there are plans to expand on this functionality to provide multi-key search, this library is primarily built for academic and textual searches, and is ideally suited for documents like books, articles, and other media where most of the data resides in a single place, i.e. document `key`, or `field`.
+Please ensure that the data you are trying to query against is indexed by an ArangoSearch View.
+The query will target all combinations of provided collections, analyzers and keys an simultaneously.
+This allows for granular multi-language search.
+This library is primarily built for academic and textual searches, and is ideally suited for documents like books, articles, and other text-heavy media.

 AQLqueryBuilder works best as a document query tool.
 Leveraging ArangoSearch's built-in language stemming analyzers allows for complex search phrases to be